intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 ## Inference with Docker

 The easiest way of getting started is using the official Docker file.
-To performance inference, please check [inference with Docker](./docker/inference/README.md).
+To perform inference, please check [inference with Docker](./docker/inference/README.md).
 We're on track to release the official Docker containers.

 # Advanced Topics